 "What's Going On" was written by Obie Benson with contributions from Al Cleveland and, eventually, Marvin Gaye.
 Benson, who was a member of the Four Tops, wrote the song after witnessing acts of police violence against peaceful protesters in San Francisco.
 His bandmates felt the song was too political, so Benson shared it with Joan Baez, who also passed.
 Then it made its way to Gaye, who, according to Benson, "added some spice to the melody.
 He added some things that were more ghetto, more natural, which made it seem more like a story than a song."

 What's Going On was part of the soundtrack of that time of my life, along with The Clash on Broadway, Achtung Baby, and Fear of a Black Planet, among many others.
 Leaving the church cold turkey was not easy.
 My view of religion was so distorted, I went through physical withdrawals and bouts of intense depression because when I left the church I felt that God had left me.
 Music and books like The Catcher in the Rye, Their Eyes Were Watching God, and The Autobiography of Malcolm X (which I've written about in detail) helped me figure out the kind of person I wanted to be post-church, and new people came into my life to help me heal.
-Then the Rodney King verdict was announced and Las Vegas, like much of the nation's cities, caught fire.
+Then the Rodney King verdict was announced and Las Vegas, like many of the nation's cities, caught fire.

 The collective disbelief people felt when the not guilty verdict was announced was profound.
 Officers claimed King resisted, though witnesses contradicted those claims.
 Then the police said King was on PCP, which gave him a sense of invulnerability and made extreme force necessary, but there was only evidence of alcohol in King's system.
 There was something else that kept the police's account from being accepted as gospel.
 The more than 50 baton blows officers rained down on King, resulting in multiple injuries including a broken leg, had all been captured on video.
 If ever there was a moment where bad cops would see justice for an injustice they perpetrated on a black man, it had arrived.
 And yet it didn't.